FreeYourSoul/FiL/README.md

 **Header Only** : Some helper algorithm (string algorithm, container and so on) : All algorithm should be properly documented with doxygen documentation.

+## File Reader

+a reader handler optimized for fast read access (based on file stream)

 ## FSM (Finite State Machine)

 **Header Only** : Implementation of a simple Finite State Machine.